How to Watch Samsung's Unpacked Note 20 Event in Australia

 What are we expecting?

-As expected, there’s plenty of fanfare around this year’s release.
-Numerous leaks over recent months show it’s likely to be a few interesting surprises.
+There’s plenty of fanfare around this year’s release and numerous leaks over recent months show there will likely be a few interesting surprises.

 We’ll start with the weird first up, which this year goes to Samsung’s rumoured new flip model — Samsung Galaxy Z Fold2.